suzanbaert/Dplyr_Tutorials/Rmd_originals/Dplyr02_Transforming_columns.md

 -   `mutate_all()` will mutate all columns based on your further instructions
 -   `mutate_if()` first requires a function that returns a boolean to select columns.
-If that is true, the summary instructions will be followed on those variables.
+If that is true, the mutate instructions will be followed on those variables.
--   `mutate_at()` requires you to specify columns inside a `vars()` argument for which the summary will be done.
+-   `mutate_at()` requires you to specify columns inside a `vars()` argument for which the mutation will be done.

 ### **Mutate all**